Soumaiald/Portfolio/README.md

-Creating a Portfolio in gitHub repository with HTML, CSS and JS
+Creating a Portfolio in gitHub repository with HTML, CSS and Javascript.